linux-surface/surface-control/README.md

 _Hint:_ You can specify the subcommand by any unabiguous prefix of it, i.e. `surface perf` and `surface p` will both evaluate to `surface performance`.

+## Installing

+Have a look at the [releases](https://github.com/qzed/linux-surface-control/releases) page.
+Pre-built packages are available for Debian (Ubuntu, ...) and Arch Linux (Manjaro, ...) based distributions.

 ## Building from Source

 Building this application from source follows the standard rust procedure, i.e. simply call `cargo build --release --locked` for a release-ready executable.